 Regular Foster Care

-- A large number of Arizona children from birth to 17 years are removed from their families each year.
+- Many Arizona children from birth to 17 years are removed from their families each year.

 - These children are placed in foster care homes on a short-term basis until the issues that cause the family’s foundational breakdown and subsequent removal of the child from the home can be resolved and the family reunified.